 Most people will do almost anything to avoid bankruptcy.
 They sometimes turn to family, friends, or acquaintances with no qualifications or expertise, for advice on what to do about their debt problem.
-Confiding in family and friends about your money problems is perfectly fine, but for reliable advice that you can trust, it is important to speak with a professional like a Licensed Insolvency Trustee or a Chartered Insolvency and Restructuring Practitioner (CIRP).
+Confiding in family and friends about your money problems is perfectly fine, but for reliable advice that you can trust, it is important to speak with a professional like an Ontario Licensed Insolvency Trustee or a Chartered Insolvency and Restructuring Practitioner (CIRP).

 Sometimes people, when attempting to avoid bankruptcy, inadvertently worsen their financial situation by taking on high interest rate loans in the hopes of paying off current debts with a consolidation loan or an additional new loan.
 More often than not, this proves to be only a short-term solution, and only replaces one debt with another, often at a higher interest rate.
 Should you find yourself in over your head financially, your best bet is to consult with an experienced Chartered Insolvency and Restructuring Practitioner who can advise you of your best course of action and help prepare a detailed plan that can be followed to work your way out of debt.